nikolay-turpitko/me-gitpages-hugo/README.md

 in the markdown file obfuscated less strong, than in html, but still somewhat better than not at all.
 I suppose, it not going to work, if I ask HR to decrypt my email from rot13...

+## Note

+Never commit/push subomdule in ./about-me/public from local repo.
+Otherwise you'll have to commit/push superproject as well.
+Let TravisCI do this job.
+Better make a branch in the submodule for local experiments and discard it before push main project.